blinkletter/UsingGAMESS/_build/html/_sources/3_Visual_Input 2.md

 *MacMolPlt view of methane with some annotations added.*
 ```

-We can display the electron density surface of methane using `Subwindow` $\rightarrow$ `Surfaces`.
+We can display the electron density surface of methane using `Subwindow` &rarr; `Surfaces`.
 Select `3D Total Electron Density` from the list and chose settings until you get a picture like the one in {numref}`fig2A`.

 ```{figure} images/Methane_surface.png
 ---